sensu/sensu-docs/content/sensu-go/5.14/guides/securing-sensu.md

 Agents can still be bound to a specific user when the `system:agents` group is problematic.
 For this use case, create a user that matches the Common Name (CN) of the agent's certificate.

-_NOTE: Users will need the ability to create events in the agent's namespace.
-Users who want to ensure that agents with incorrect CN fields can't access the backend can remove the default 'system:agents' group._
+NOTE: Sensu agents will need the ability to create events in the agent's namespace.
+Sensu operators who want to ensure that agents with incorrect CN fields can't access the backend can remove the default 'system:agents' group.

 To view a certificate's CN with openssl: